-Let’s take a look a married individual in their mid-40s with two children ages 10 and 14 who believes that they need a total of 500,000 dollars in coverage to protect his or her family adequately.
-In a situation like this, it is reasonable to assume that this person’s insurance needs will be at their greatest for the next 10 to 15 years while their children are still financially dependent upon them.
+Let’s consider a hypothetical scenario of a married individual in their mid-40s with two children aged 10 and 14, who believes they need $500,000 in life insurance coverage to protect their family adequately.
+Typically, the insurance needs of this person will be highest for the next 10-15 years while their children are still financially dependent on them.

-Then once the children are grown, and on their own, this client’s insurance needs will likely decrease dramatically.
-For this reason, it may make more sense financially for this client to purchase two separate life insurance policies totaling 500,000 dollars in coverage with differing term lengths.
-Perhaps a 15 year $250,000 term life insurance policy and 30 year $250,000 term life insurance policy.
+After their children become financially independent, their insurance needs will likely decrease significantly.
+Therefore, it may be more financially beneficial for this client to purchase two separate life insurance policies with varying term lengths that together provide a total of $500,000 in coverage.
+For example, they could purchase a 15-year $250,000 term life insurance policy and a 30-year $250,000 term life insurance policy.

 #3.
 Collateral for a small business loan.

 Sometimes an individual may find themselves in a situation where as part of a loan application, they need to purchase a corresponding term life insurance policy that can be used as collateral while the loan is being paid back.

 In situations like these, purchasing a new life insurance policy may not always be necessary if someone is willing to make changes to an existing policy they have in place.
 However, in our experience, individuals tend to prefer leaving their existing policy as it is and instead buying a separate policy tailored to meet their specific needs.